-Reference Date: 05-February-2015
+Reference Date: 09-March-2016

 FOOD SECURITY SNAPSHOT

-Cereal prices stable or declining, reflecting adequate regional supplies
+Cereal prices stable reflecting adequate regional supplies

-Humanitarian assistance continues to be needed including for Nigerian and Malian refugees
+Humanitarian assistance continues to be needed, including for Nigerian and Malian refugees

 Cereal production affected by irregular rains in 2015